Drupal 9 has been released. It waits, ready to take the baton from Drupal 8. But is your organization ready?

-At the same time, don't forget about internal initiatives such as serving multiple stakeholders.
+At the same time, don't forget about internal initiatives.
+You still have stakeholders you must serve.
 For example, doing new feature development for content editors while simultaneously maintaining an up-to-date platform consistent with your organization's security policies can mean a dance to prioritize development resources to meet everyone's priorities and deadlines.
 While this complicates the release planning process, it's essential to consider these factors when determining the timing of upgrading to Drupal 9.

 We dipped our toes into these considerations in Drupal 8 Release Planning in the Enterprise, and those recommendations remain relevant in these situations.

 Missing the Drupal 9 upgrade window

 To summarize, you should upgrade to Drupal 9 earlier rather than later.
 But what if your site can't upgrade to Drupal 9 before Drupal 8 reaches end-of-life?
 Unlike Drupal 7, Drupal 8 does not have an extended support program.
 The upgrade from Drupal 8 to Drupal 9 is such a minor replatforming effort compared to prior versions that the decision was made not to offer an extended support program for Drupal 8.

 Support will continue through November 2021 for sites upgraded to 8.9.x, but support for that version ends when that Drupal 8 end-of-life date arrives.
 Older Drupal 8.x versions will cease getting support before that date; 8.7.x stops getting security support as of June 3, 2020, and security support ends for Drupal 8.8.x on December 2, 2020.

 Long-term, your organization needs a plan to upgrade to Drupal 9, or to consider other options.
 A future article in this series offers more information about what that plan might look like.